Vector database

-A vector database, vector store or vector search engine is a database that uses the vector space model to store vectors (fixed-length lists of numbers) along with other data items.
-Vector databases typically implement one or more approximate nearest neighbor algorithms, so that one can search the database with a query vector to retrieve the closest matching database records.
+A vector database, vector store or vector search engine is a database that stores and retrieves embeddings of data in vector space.
+Vector databases typically implement approximate nearest neighbor algorithms so users can search for records semantically similar to a given input, unlike traditional databases which primarily look up records by exact match.
+Use-cases for vector databases include similarity search, semantic search, multi-modal search, recommendations engines, object detection, and retrieval-augmented generation (RAG).

-Vectors are mathematical representations of data in a high-dimensional space.
+Vector embeddings are mathematical representations of data in a high-dimensional space.
 In this space, each dimension corresponds to a feature of the data, with the number of dimensions ranging from a few hundred to tens of thousands, depending on the complexity of the data being represented.
-A vector's position in this space represents its characteristics.
+Each data item is represented by one vector in this space.
 Words, phrases, or entire documents, as well as images, audio, and other types of data, can all be vectorized.

 These feature vectors may be computed from the raw data using machine learning methods such as feature extraction algorithms, word embeddings or deep learning networks.
 The goal is that semantically similar data items receive feature vectors close to each other.

-Vector databases can be used for similarity search, semantic search, multi-modal search, recommendations engines, large language models (LLMs), object detection, etc.